DustinAlandzes/serverless-serve-tensorflow-model/README.md

     * VITE_BACKEND_GRAPHQL_ENDPOINT (from Terraform after first plan, add /graphql E.g.  https://e1qgaxcqtc.execute-api.us-west-2.amazonaws.com/api/graphql)

 3. Connect this repository to a workspace in Terraform Cloud and run the plan.
 After that you should get LAMBDA_URL and S3_BUCKET as outputs.
 Add those to the github repository as secrets.
+4. Set provider_arns of CognitoUserPoolAuthorizer in chalice to cognito_user_pool_arn from Terraform (arn:aws:cognito-idp:us-west-2:166242363699:userpool/us-west-2_YJ59HjYLm)
+5. Set the frontend's userPoolId and clientId in pages/config.json to cognito_user_pool_id and cognito_user_pool_client_id from Terraform (E.g. us-west-2_YJ59HjYLm and 72nhtdg4i2noqu0ou2q0986ch0)
-4. Now create a new pull request and merge it to deploy the frontend.
+6. Now create a new pull request and merge it to deploy the frontend.
 You'll be able to access it from the cloudfront distribution url in the terraform output

 ## URLS
 * frontend cloudfront distribution: https://d1envi61nk6uvp.cloudfront.net/